kubeflow/website/content/docs/components/misc/metadata.md

     git clone https://github.com/kubeflow/manifests
     ```

-2. Run the following commands in the manifests repository to deploy the services
-  of the Metadata component:
+2. Run the following commands to deploy the services of the Metadata component:

     ```
     cd manifests/metadata/base